 The Volkswagen Foundation is an independent foundation incorporated under private law with registered office in Hanover.
 Its overall funding volume of around 150 million euros per year makes it Germany‘s largest private research funding foundation, and indeed one of the country’s largest foundations altogether.
 The Foundation provides funds only to academic institutions.
-Since it was founded more than 50 years ago, the Volkswagen Foundation has allocated more than 4.7 billion euros in support of over 30,000 projects.
+Since 1962, the Volkswagen Foundation has allocated more than 5.1 billion euros in support of over 33,000 projects.
 It is thereby one of the largest common benefit foundations under private law in all of Germany.

 A strong basis for a foundation of knowledge

 The founding capital for the Volkswagen Foundation was provided by the German Federal Government and the Federal State of Lower Saxony with proceeds generated from the privatization of what is now the Volkswagen AG automobile company.
 The Volkswagen Foundation is neither a corporate foundation nor affiliated to the company; its decision-making bodies are autonomous and independent.